Top Five Reasons to Embrace Float Nursing

 Float Pool Meaning: What Exactly is It?

 What is a float pool nurse?
-Quick simply, this is a nurse that goes from unit to unit, filling in whenever necessary.
+Quite simply, the float nurse job description entails going from unit to unit, filling in whenever necessary.
+Every float pool nurse is expected to be proficient in Basic Life Support, ensuring foundational patient care skills across multiple units.
 Perhaps the unit is busier than normal on a short-term basis or another nurse has called out due to illness.
-Whatever the reason, these units that need floaters typically don’t have a long-term or consistent need, otherwise they’d hire a traveler full time!
+Whatever the reason, these units that need a float pool nurse typically don’t have a long-term or consistent need, otherwise they’d hire a full-time traveler!

 Where Can Pool Nursing Specialties Go?